zamazan4ik/awesome-pgo/article/article.md

 ## PGO profile processing

 TODO: Write more about `llvm-profdata` tool usage.
 Check the documentation for the tool and find missing parts in it
-TODO: write about GCC tools
-TODO: write about pprof tools
-TODO: write about other compilers and importance of such tools

 Let's talk a bit about operations with PGO profiles.
 In practice, you want to perform at least the following things with profiles: